Gniezno: Regional site of Greater Poland

 After an administrative reform Gniezno, as a royal city, became a county seat within the Kalisz Voivodeship (since the early 14th century till 1768).
 It was destroyed again by the Teutonic Knights' invasion in 1331.
 The city was soon rebuilt during the reign of King Casimir III the Great, while during the reign of King Władysław II Jagiełło, in 1419, the status of "the capital of Christianity in Poland" was confirmed after the archbishops of Gniezno were given the title of Primate of Poland.
 Trade flourished in Gniezno, four large annual fairs took place, in which merchants from various Polish cities and European countries took part.
 Crafts also developed, and Gniezno remained one of the major cities of Poland until the mid-17th century, even despite fires of 1515 and 1613.

 It was devastated during the Swedish invasion wars of the 17th–18th centuries and by a plague in 1708–1710.
 All this caused depopulation and economic decline, but the city was soon revived during the 18th century to become the capital of the Gniezno Voivodeship within the larger Greater Poland Province in 1768.
-Gniezno remained one of the main cultural centeres of the Polish Kingdom.
+Gniezno remained one of the main cultural centres of the Polish Kingdom.
+The 11th Polish Infantry Regiment and 1st Polish National Cavalry Brigade were stationed there in 1790 and 1792, respectively.